alexandersokol/sd-model-organizer/README.md

 Manually:

-Clone repository into your extensions folder, install `bs4` and `firebase-admin` packages with pip, restart webui if needed.
+Clone repository into your extensions folder, install `bs4` and `firebase-admin==4.5.0` packages with pip, restart webui if needed.

 <br></br>